Determining Number and Cost of Generalized Mycielskian Graphs: Abstract

 \section{Abstract}

 A set $S$ of vertices is a \emph{determining set} for a graph $G$ if every automorphism of $G$ is uniquely determined by its action on $S$.
 The size of a smallest determining set for $G$ is called its \emph{determining number}, $\det(G)$.
 A graph $G$ is said to be \emph{$d$-distinguishable} if there is a coloring of the vertices with $d$ colors so that only the trivial automorphism preserves the color classes.
 The smallest $d$ for which $G$ is $d$-distinguishable is its \emph{distinguishing number}, $\dist(G)$.
 If $\dist(G) = 2$, the \emph{cost of 2-distinguishing}, $\rho(G)$, is the size of a smallest color class over all 2-distinguishing colorings of $G$.
-The \emph{Mycielskian}, $\mu(G)$, of a graph $G$ is constructed by adding a shadow master vertex $w$, and for each vertex $v_i$ of $G$ adding a shadow vertex $u_i$, with edges so that the neighborhood of $u_i$ in $\mu(G)$ is the same as the neighborhood of $v_i$ in $G$ with the addition of $w$.
-That is, $N(u_i)=N_G(v_i)\cup\{w\}$.
-The \emph{generalized Mycielskian} $\mu^{(t)}(G)$ of a graph $G$ is a Mycielskian graph with $t$ layers of shadow vertices, each with edges to layers above and below, and the shadow master only adjacent to the top layer of shadow vertices.
-A graph is \emph{twin-free} if it has no pair of vertices with the same set of neighbors.
+The \emph{Mycielskian}, $\mu(G)$, of a graph $G$ is constructed by adding a root vertex $w$, and for each vertex $v_i$ of $G$ adding a shadow vertex $u_i$, with edges so that the neighborhood of $u_i$ in $\mu(G)$ is the same as the neighborhood of $v_i$ in $G$ with the addition of $w$.
+The \emph{generalized Mycielskian} $\mu_t(G)$ of a graph $G$ is a Mycielskian graph with $t$ layers of shadow vertices, each with edges to layers above and below, and the root only adjacent to the top layer of shadow vertices.
+A graph is \emph{twin-free} if no two vertices have the same neighborhood.
 This paper examines the determining number and, when relevant, the cost of 2-distinguishing for Mycielskians and generalized Mycielskians of simple graphs with no isolated vertices.
 In particular, if $G \neq K_2$ is twin-free with no isolated vertices, then $\det(\gm) = \det(G)$.
-Further, if $\det(G) = k\geq 2$ and $t\ge k-1$, then $\dist(\gm)=2$, and $\det(\gm) = \rho(\gm)= k$.
-For $G$ with twins, we develop a framework using quotient graphs with respect to equivalence classes of twin vertices to give bounds on the determining number of Mycielskians.
-Moreover, we identify classes of graphs with twins for which $\det(\gm) = (t{+}1) \det(G)$.
+If in addition $\det(G) \geq 2$ and $t\ge \det(G)-1$, then $\dist(\gm)=2$ and $\rho(\gm) = \det(G)$.
+For $G$ with twins, we develop a framework using quotient graphs with respect to equivalence classes of twin vertices to find $\det(\mu(G))$ and $\det(\mu_t(G))$ in terms of $\det(G)$.